sn8k/CashMachiine/user_manual_2025-08-21.md

 ## Installation
 - Prerequisites:
+  - Chocolatey
+  - PowerShell
   - Python
   - pip
+  - PHP
+  - Node.js and npm
-  - PostgreSQL `psql`
+  - PostgreSQL `psql` and `pg_dump`
   - Docker
-  - Node.js
-- `setup_full.cmd` checks for these tools, prompts for database, RabbitMQ, API Gateway and API keys, writing values to `.env`, and opens download pages if any are missing.
+- `setup_full.cmd` verifies administrator privileges with `net session >nul 2>&1`, checks for these tools with `where`, installs any missing ones via Chocolatey or aborts with guidance, then prompts for database, RabbitMQ, API Gateway and API keys, writing values to `.env` (including `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASS` and `DB_SCHEMA_VERSION`).
 If `psql` or TimescaleDB is unavailable, it pulls and starts a `timescale/timescaledb` container with your credentials.
 Before applying migrations it dumps the current database to `backups/`.
-The script writes all output to `logs\\setup_full.log` and accepts a `--silent` flag or `--config <file>` to skip prompts.
+The script writes all output to `logs\setup_full.log` and accepts a `--silent` flag or `--config <file>` to skip prompts.
 After prompts it creates `.env` if missing, replaces database placeholders with the provided values, creates the database role if needed and grants it privileges on the target database.
 - Copy `.env.example` to `.env` and adjust values as needed, including `REDIS_HOST`, `REDIS_PORT`, `REDIS_DB`, `RATE_LIMIT_PER_MINUTE`, `ALPHA_VANTAGE_KEY`, `BINANCE_API_KEY`, `BINANCE_API_SECRET`, `IBKR_API_KEY` and `FRED_API_KEY`.
 - `DB_SCHEMA_VERSION` records the expected database schema revision (`v0.1.7`) checked by `admin/db_check.php`.
 - Configure OAuth token endpoints via `GOOGLE_TOKEN_URL` and `GITHUB_TOKEN_URL` if overriding defaults.
 - Set `KYC_HOST` to control the bind address of the KYC service (defaults to `127.0.0.1`).
 - Run `./setup_env.sh` (Linux/Mac) or `setup_env.cmd` (Windows) to install Python dependencies; the Windows script now invokes `tools\\log_create_win.cmd` to create log directories.
 - Use `./remove_env.sh` or `remove_env.cmd` to uninstall these dependencies.
-- Run `setup_full.cmd` for an interactive Windows setup including database creation and a Python virtual environment; it now records service URLs and API keys in `.env`, invokes `tools\\log_create_win.cmd` at startup, installs UI dependencies and builds the frontend.
+- Run `setup_full.cmd` for an interactive Windows setup including database creation and a Python virtual environment; run it with administrator privileges.
+It now records service URLs and API keys in `.env`, invokes `tools\\log_create_win.cmd` at startup, runs `npm install` then `npm run build` within `ui` to build the frontend.
 The script rolls back on any failure by dropping the database, uninstalling dependencies and stopping containers while logging errors to `logs\setup_full.log`.
 Use `--silent` to accept defaults, `--config <file>` to supply answers, or `--seed` to execute SQL seed files without prompting.
 All output is logged to `logs\setup_full.log`.
-Use `remove_full.cmd` with the same flags to uninstall, remove the environment, drop the database, purge these credentials, delete UI `node_modules` and `.next` directories, and stop and remove the TimescaleDB container.
+Use `remove_full.cmd` with the same flags to uninstall, remove the virtual environment directory, drop the database, purge these credentials, restore `.env` from `.env.example`, delete UI `node_modules` and `.next` directories, remove the `backups` directory, stop and remove the TimescaleDB container, and uninstall Python, pip, PostgreSQL, Docker Desktop and Node.js via Chocolatey.
 Both scripts capture the database password with a PowerShell `Read-Host -AsSecureString` prompt instead of `set /p`, hiding the input.
 - After base migrations, `setup_full.cmd` applies warehouse schema migrations from `db/migrations/warehouse/*.sql`.
-- After migrations, `setup_full.cmd` can optionally execute seed SQL files from `db/seeds/*.sql` (admin user, demo accounts) to populate sample data.
+- After migrations, `setup_full.cmd` can optionally execute seed SQL files from `db/seeds/*.sql` (admin user, demo users and demo accounts) to populate sample data.
 - The script then verifies the database schema with `php admin\\db_check.php` and aborts if inconsistencies are found.
 - Each service provides `install.sh` and `remove.sh` scripts.
 - Each service now ships with its own `requirements.txt` for Docker builds.